SevensRequiem/SevensRequiem/README.md

 ---

 ### 🧩 Personality
-- **INTP/INTJ** hybrid
 - Obsessed with consciousness, systems, and all things tech
-- Wired for deep thought
+- WiRed for deep thought

 ---

-### 🧱 Building, not selling
-Right now, I'm more interested in making things that *feel real*.

----

-> 💬 Feel free to reach out via [requiem.moe](https://requiem.moe) or drop a star on something cool.
+> EOF